nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 330
 00:18:21,682 --> 00:18:26,460
-[SPEAKER_06]: Well, if one amp loops back through the original trail
+[SPEAKER_06]: Well, if one ant loops back through the original trail

 331
 00:18:26,862 --> 00:18:32,620